Waboodoo/HTTP-Shortcuts/docs/shortcuts.md

 Instead of starting from scratch you can use the *"Import from cURL"* option to type or paste an existing cURL command which then serves as a template for your shortcut.

+> The cURL command is parsed on a best-effort basis.
+Not all parameters are supported, so some may be ignored or coerced.

 ## Other Types of Shortcuts

 In some cases you need to create shortcuts that don't correspond to a single HTTP request but instead need to perform a different workflow.